shullmb/dungeon-crawler/README.md

  3️⃣| Death Wave |Player Level * 2d8| 2 spell pt
  0️⃣| Heal yourself |Player Level * (2d4 + 2)| 1 heal pt

  If you are still alive when the battle is over, your stats will increase and you will return to the dungeon to seek your next opponent...
 Be careful, you aren't the only one hunting in the dark.
-You can also `click` the game to pause.
 ___

 # Development